-Youth and children who love a person with ALS (children, grandchildren, great-grandchildren, nieces, nephews, and more) desire to be heard and told the truth.
-They often understand much more than we give them credit for, and starting from a point of openness and honesty is crucial.
-Children and parents will leave with an activity handbook to help serve as a companion in starting and continuing these open FAmiLy TalkS.
+Youth and children who love a person with ALS can understand much more than we give them credit for, and starting from a point of openness and honesty is crucial. fAmiLy talkS is a series for both parents and children to help encourage these open discussions about ALS.

 Youth today face so much trauma, including trauma connected with the ALS experience.
 Through the practice of Trauma-Informed Yoga and Mindfulness, youth can develop stress and trauma management, self-esteem, enhanced strength and flexibility, and enhanced concentration and memory.